Chasing waterfalls in Georgia!

-You don’t have to look far for a spectacular waterfall in Georgia.
-Why don’t you go for the perfect, Georgian hike, and soak up the natural beauty of our gorgeous Peach State.
-TLC are from Atlanta, so let’s stick to the rivers and lakes that we’re used to, and head to one of these spectacular waterfalls in Georgia.
+So, why don’t you go for the perfect, Georgian hike, and soak up the natural beauty of our gorgeous Peach State.
+TLC were formed in Atlanta, so let’s stick to the rivers and lakes that we’re used to, and head to one of these breathtaking waterfalls in Georgia.

 1. Amicalola Falls